tomatolog/manticore/docs/2_installation/compiling_sphinx_from_source/required_tools.rst

 Required tools
 ~~~~~~~~~~~~~~

-On UNIX, you will need the following tools to build and install Sphinx:
+On UNIX, you will need the following tools to build and install Manticore:

 -  a working C++ compiler.
 GNU gcc and clang are known to work.